 Arrow fletchings: Yagasuri / Yabane

-Originally linked with the art of archery, and so used on mens garments, it progressively became more feminine.
-The meanings are numerous, it’s a lucky charm.
+Linked with the art of archery, and so used on mens garments, it progressively became more feminine.
+The meanings are numerous, and it’s a lucky charm.

 The vertical waves: Tatewaku